CSC331-WCU/csc331/lectures/04-limited-direct-execution.md

 - No control over the running program.
 - **Problem 1**: The program can access anything it wants to, including restricted operations (direct access to hardware devices, especially I/O for unauthorized purposes).
-- **Problem 2**: The program may never switch to a different process without explicit. instructions in main(), thus defeating the purposes of time-sharing.
+- **Problem 2**: The program may never switch to a different process without explicit instructions in main(), thus defeating the purposes of time-sharing.

 ## 5. Problem 1: working with restricted operations